Thomas Todd: Military

+Education, tutoring and move to Kentucky

-Todd then became a tutor at Liberty Hall Academy (which later became Washington & Lee University) in exchange for room and board, and graduated at age 18, in 1783.
-Todd lived with the family of his cousin, Judge Harry Innes in Bedford County, Virginia and also studied surveying before moving to Kentucky County (then part of Virginia) with the Innes family when Harry Innes was appointed to the Kentucky district of the Virginia Supreme Court.
+This Thomas Todd was raised Presbyterian, but because Virginia lacked public schools at the time, had difficulty obtaining an education.
+After his military service, Todd moved westward to Lexington where he became a tutor at Liberty Hall Academy (which later became Washington & Lee University) as well as a student.
+He graduated at age 18, in 1783.

+Todd then continued his westward move, by taking a tutoring job with the family of his cousin, Judge Harry Innes in Bedford County, Virginia.
+Todd also studied surveying before moving to Kentucky County (then part of Virginia) with the Innes family when Harry Innes was appointed a judge of the United States District Court for the District of Kentucky.
 Todd tutored his cousin's children in Danville, Kentucky in exchange for help in reading law.

-Career in Kentucky
+Kentucky lawyer, clerk and judge

-Todd was admitted to the Kentucky bar in 1786, and maintained a private practice in Danville, Kentucky from 1788 until 1801.
-He also gained influence by becoming its court reporter and served as secretary to the Kentucky State Legislature after statehood.
+Todd was admitted to the Kentucky bar in 1786, and from 1788 until 1801 maintained a private practice in Danville (the Lincoln County seat and during this man's lifetime the first capital of Kentucky, although now the county seat of Boyle County, formed in 1842 long after this man's death).
+Todd also gained influence by becoming its court reporter and served as secretary to the Kentucky State Legislature after statehood.
 Before that event, Todd served as the secretary to ten conventions between 1784 and 1792 which advocated formation of the state of Kentucky, and which later wrote its state constitution.
 Todd also served as one of Lincoln County's two delegates to the Virginia House of Delegates in the term which ended in Kentucky's statehood.
-He was a candidate for governor of Kentucky in 1795 and 1800.
+Politically, Todd was a Jeffersonian.
+He was an unsuccessful candidate for governor of Kentucky in 1795 and 1800.

-Todd was also the first clerk of the Kentucky Court of Appeals (on which he would in 1801 begin to sit as one of its judges and beginning in 1806 as its chief judge).
+Todd became also the first clerk of the Kentucky Court of Appeals.
+In 1801, legislators elected him as a judge of that court, and fellow judges in 1806 elected him as the chief judge).
 Todd also owned slaves, twenty-six slaves at the time of the 1820 census.

-Personal life

-Todd married twice, although genealogists disagree as to some of his offspring.
-He first married Elizabeth Harris in 1788.
-She bore had three sons of whom the first, Harry Innes Todd died as an infant, but Charles Stewart Todd (1791–1871) continued the family's legal, military and public service traditions and John Harris Todd (1795–1824) also became a lawyer.
-Their daughters, Ann Maria (1801–1862) and Elizabeth Frances (1808–1892) would marry prominent lawyers.